carpentries-lab/metagenomics-workshop/index.md

 >
 > However, learners are expected to have some familiarity with biological concepts,
 > including the
-> concept of DNA sequencing, nucleotide abreviations, genome, microbiome and taxonomy.
+> concept of DNA sequencing, nucleotide abbreviations, genome, microbiome, and taxonomy.
 Participants should bring their own laptops and plan to participate actively.
 >
 > To get started, follow the directions in the [Setup](setup.html) tab to
 > get access to the required software and data for this workshop.